-Accreditation for General Practices is a voluntary program where a General Practice is accredited against the RACGP Standards for General Practices.
+Accreditation for General Practices is a voluntary program where a practice is accredited against the RACGP Standards for General Practices.
 The accreditation cycle lasts for three years.

 The RACGP Standards for General Practice (5th edition) were introduced in October 2017.
 All practices becoming accredited or re-accredited will be accredited against the 5th edition Standards from November 2018.

-There are many benefits to becoming an accredited General Practice.
+There are many benefits to becoming an accredited practice.
 Some of these include:

 - Instilling confidence in your patients and/or consumers by demonstrating the practice is dedicated to delivering high quality care to patients.
 The opportunity to reflect on what’s working well at a practice level and identify areas for improvement.